rh-fieldwork/ceph-canary/README.md

       $ scripts/replace_variables.sh

 ### Step 2.
+Building the images.

+Build the fio and prometheus images using the provided Dockerfiles.

+- Build the fio image.

+      $ cd ~/<localrepo>/ceph-canary/Dockerfiles/fio

+      $ podman build -t fio-prom-exporter:v0.10.1 .

+- Build the prometheus-exporter image.

+      $ cd ~/<localrepo>/ceph-canary/Dockerfiles/prometheus-exporter

+      $ podman build -t fio-container:v3.26 .

+The image for the ose-cli container is available for download from Red Hat contaner registry.

+Registry: registry.redhat.io
+Repository: openshift4/ose-cli

+      $ podman pull registry.redhat.io/openshift4/ose-cli:v4.7

+Tag the images and push them to the cluster repository.

+### Step 3.
 Creating the namespace and service account.
 The default namespace for this project is ceph-canary.
 Unless necessary, we  recommend using the default namespace.
 To use a different name for the namespace please follow the steps in [Appendix A: How to Change the Name of the Namespace](#appendix-a-how-to-change-the-name-of-the-namespace) before continuing.

 - Log in as an admin user to the api server.